BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 # Intro to BDU L-EARN

 Welcome to BDU L-EARN!
-We are a Learn and Earn community created by (Block Devs United)[https://bdu.dev], where you can learn about crypto, and earn crypto at the same time!
+We are a Learn and Earn community started by [Block Devs United](https://bdu.dev), where you can learn about crypto, and earn crypto at the same time!

 In BDU L-EARN, education is peer to peer, where students learn from and teach each other directly.